The "fab four." FM traders Pete Najarian and Dan Nathan move Apple onto the final round of madness.

 The "Fast Money" traders give you their 5 trades in tech.

-The FMHR traders reveal their final trades.
+The FMHR traders share their final trades of the hour.

 The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.